Gonzalo P. Curiel: Memberships

 Curiel was admitted to the bar in Illinois in 1979, in Indiana in 1980, and in California in 1986.

 Curiel is a member of American Bar Association, and served on the ABA's Hispanic Advisory Committee of the Commission on Public Understanding about the Law from 1993 to 1998.
 He served on the State Bar of California's Criminal Law Advisory Commission from 1994 to 1998, spending one year as chair and another year as vice chair.
 He also served on the board of directors of the San Diego County Judges Association and was a member of the California Judges Association.
 He served on the San Diego Superior Court's Domestic Violence Committee from 2007 to 2010.
 He is a member of the American Inns of Court, William B. Enright Chapter.

 Curiel is a member of the San Diego La Raza Lawyers Association, a nonprofit professional association of Latino lawyers that is affiliated with a statewide organization, the La Raza Lawyers of California.
 Neither these groups nor Curiel are affiliated with the National Council of La Raza (NCLR), an unrelated advocacy group.

 On his 2011 questionnaire, Curiel also noted that he was a "life-time member" of the Hispanic National Bar Association, and a member of the National Hispanic Prosecutors Association, as well as the Latino Judges Association.

 Personal life

 Curiel is married.
 He and his wife, a court probation officer, have one daughter.
-He plays jazz guitar.
+She plays jazz guitar.